Category Archives: Holistic Health

 Coffee is often touted as having health benefits, but the simple truth is that coffee is not a health food.
 Like other drugs there are side effects to any benefit that it offers.
 There are better, less risky ways to achieve any of the professed benefits of coffee consumption.

-Coffee serves different purposes for each individual.
-From simply being a taste indulgence to a pick-me-up, it can wake you up or get you through depression or anxiety.
-But the caffeine provides the adrenaline rush, the temporary jolt, also has a dark side.
+But the caffeine that provides the adrenaline rush, the temporary jolt, also has a dark side.
 It puts stress on your adrenal glands, increases your stress hormones and leads to a vicious cycle of stress and anxiety.
 When you drink lots of coffee the adrenaline rush initially makes you alert.
 But as it wears off cortisol builds up.
-When this cycle is repeated frequently it creates the same effect on your body as chronic stress.
+When this cycle is repeated frequently it has the same effect on your body as chronic stress.

 It’s interesting that the heaviest coffee consumption occurs in regions that are overcast, drizzly or lack sunshine for long periods and are generally dreary.
 Caffeine seems to help with depression initially by contributing to dopamine production, which in turn helps lift our mood.
 But increased coffee consumption can then create the vicious circle that actually leads to depression.

-Caffeine is also present in some other foods like chocolate, cola and tea, but most caffeine in our diet comes from coffee.
-However, caffeine only makes up 1 – 2% of the coffee bean and it is the other constituents of the bean that are now being researched for their effect on our health.
+While caffeine is also present in some other foods like chocolate, cola and tea, most caffeine in our diet comes from coffee.
+However, caffeine only makes up 1 – 2% of the coffee bean and it is the other constituents of the bean that are now being researched for their positive effect on our health.

 Benefits Of Coffee

-For some years coffee has been recognised as having benefits for you in addition to being harmful.
+For some years coffee has been recognised as having benefits for you.
 As a result, the belief that you need to avoid coffee in order to be healthy has eased.

 Caffeine can certainly benefit those suffering from Alzheimer’s or Parkinsons disease.
 Research from twenty to thirty years ago found there was a likely relationship between coffee and diabetes.
 Drinking more coffee lowered the risk of developing Type 2 Diabetes.